 Graduate educators play a critical role in the development of future professionals who can provide effective, evidence-based, comprehensive school psychological services.
 NASP offers a variety of resources to help support effective graduate preparation in school psychology.

-Graduate educators in school psychology have access to a host of NASP resources specifically intended to support graduate preparation in school psychology, including technical assistance briefs, an RSS feed of relevant journal abstracts, and an online review library of NASP's premiere publications.
+Graduate educators in school psychology have access to a host of NASP resources specifically intended to support graduate preparation in school psychology, including technical assistance briefs, a syllabus sharing resource, and an online review library of NASP's premiere publications.

 NASP and its Graduate Education Committee developed best practice guidelines for internship and intern supervision to provide guidance for the critical culminating experience during school psychology graduate preparation.
 The "Model School Psychology Intern Supervisor" recognition program was designed to acknowledge field-based supervisors who consistently demonstrate these best practices.